 - Study of the methods of purification of water

-- Testing the hardness, presence of Iron, Fluoride, Chloride, etc., depending upon the
+- Testing the hardness, and presence of Iron, Fluoride, Chloride, etc., depending on the

-regional variation in drinking water and study of causes of presence of these ions above
+regional variation in drinking water and study of causes of the presence of these ions above

 - permissible limit (if any).